-- Foods should not be introduced before 4 months. - Infants differ in the age that they are developmentally ready for solid foods. - Signs that your infant may be developmentally ready to start solids include: being able to sit relatively unaided, loss of the tongue-thrust reflex that pushes food back out, and trying to reach out and grab food. - ASCIA recommends the introduction of solid foods around 6 months, but not before 4 months, and preferably whilst breastfeeding.
+- Foods should not be introduced before four months. - Infants differ in the age that they are developmentally ready for solid foods. - Signs that your infant may be developmentally ready to start solids include being able to sit relatively unaided, loss of the tongue-thrust reflex that pushes food back out, and trying to reach out and grab food. - ASCIA recommends the introduction of solid foods around six months, but not before four months, and preferably whilst breastfeeding.
 There is some evidence this is protective against the development of allergic disease. - When your infant is ready, introduce foods according to what the family usually eats, regardless of whether the food is considered to be a common food allergen.
 There is some evidence that the introduction of common allergenic foods (including cooked eggs as raw egg is not recommended, peanuts, nuts, wheat, fish) should not be delayed.
-However further evidence is required to clarify optimal timing for each food. - You may choose to introduce one new food at a time so that if a reaction occurs, the problem food can be more easily identified.
-If a food is tolerated, continue to give this as a part of a varied diet. - If possible, continue to breastfeed whilst you introduce foods to your infant.
+However further evidence is required to clarify optimal timing for each food. - Only introduce one new common food allergen at each meal, so that the problem food can be identified if there is an allergic reaction. - If your infant has an allergic reaction, stop giving that food and seek medical advice. - Unless there is an allergic reaction to the food, continue to give the food to your baby regularly (twice weekly), as part of a varied diet.
+Trying a food and then not giving it regularly may result in a food allergy developing. - If possible, continue to breastfeed whilst you introduce foods to your infant.
 There is some limited evidence that this may reduce the risk of allergies developing, and there are many other health benefits of continued breast feeding. - Cow's milk or soy milk (or their products, such as cheese and yoghurt) can be used in cooking or with other foods if dairy products/soy are tolerated. - There is good evidence that for infants with severe eczema and/or egg allergy, that regular peanut intake before 12 months of age can reduce the risk of developing peanut allergy.
-If your child already has an egg allergy or other food allergies or severe eczema, you should discuss how to do this with your doctor. - There is moderate evidence that introducing cooked egg (raw egg is not recommended) into an infant's diet before 8 months of age, where there is a family history of allergy, can reduce the risk of developing egg allergy. - When introducing foods that other family members are allergic to, it is important to follow risk minimisation strategies to prevent cross contamination of allergens, for those who are allergic to the foods. - It is important to understand that the facial skin in babies is very sensitive and that many foods (including citrus, tomatoes, berries, other fruit and vegemite) can irritate the skin and cause redness on contact this is not food allergy.
-Smearing food on the skin will not help to identify possible food allergies. - Some infants will develop food allergies.
-If there is any allergic reaction to any food, that food should be stopped and you should seek advice from a doctor with experience in food allergy.
+If your child already has an egg allergy or other food allergies or severe eczema, you should discuss how to do this with your doctor. - There is moderate evidence that introducing cooked egg (raw egg is not recommended) into an infant's diet before 8 months of age, where there is a family history of allergy, can reduce the risk of developing egg allergy.